hrsoup/comp550_project/README.md

 # Sentence Segmentation via Studying Knowledge from Symbolic Music

+This is the final project for COMP550: natural language processing at McGill University finished by Yifan Xie, Ali Savas and Marwan Khan.

 ## Installation

 We use a single GPU (NVIDIA GeForce MX250) to develop this system with: